pyglet/pyglet/doc/programming_guide/opengles.rst

 OpenGL ES
 =========

-Pyglet have experimental support for OpenGL ES 3.2 with some limitations.
-Devices like Raspberry Pi 4 and 5 supports OpenGL ES 3.1 with extensions covering most of the missing 3.2 features with the exception of tessellation shaders.
+Pyglet has experimental support for OpenGL ES 3.2, with some limitations.
+Devices like Raspberry Pi 4 and 5 supports OpenGL ES 3.1 with extensions covering most of the missing 3.2 features (with the exception of tessellation shaders).
 There are likely other devices with ES support that can run Pyglet.

 Creating a window / context
 ---------------------------